IainStevenson/Models/REadme.md

 ## Coverage.Bat

-* Sets up the necessary variable4s to execute the tests in teh console runner, and output the dcoverage XML data.
+* Sets up the necessary variables to execute the tests in the console runner, and output the coverage XML data.
-* Then passes the XML data to the report generator to write the report.
+* Then passes the coverage XML data to the report generator to write the report.
 * Then views the report in a browser.